 All-Tournament Team (finals only).

-At the finals site, a six-member all-tournament team shall be nominated by members of the media, with final selection made by the NCAA championship committee members.
+At the finals site, a six-member all-tournament team shall be selected by the women's ice hockey committee members.
 The all-tournament team shall consist of the following players: three forwards, two defenders and one goalkeeper.
 The most outstanding player will be selected from among these players.
-If requested by the committee, the host media coordinator shall create a ballot for the members of the media to submit nominations.